 - Evaluate, select, and appropriately use current and emerging tools.

-- Understand global issues, gender and sexual orientation,
+- Students will demonstrate their understanding of global issues, gender and sexual orientation, and multicultural perspectives.